iwannabeasenior/movie/README.md

 # movie

-movie app written by flutter (project II in HUST)
+movie app written by flutter and crawl data from themoviedb by api (project II in HUST)

 ## Getting Started